Amit931/nftmarket/README.md

 #### Buy
 A user can buy those NFT which someone else offered.
-This will require paying the requested price (the Ether will be transferred to the smart contract to be claimed later on).
+This will require paying the requested price (the Ether will be transferred to the marketplace smart contract to be claimed later on).

 ##### Function used for fillOffer
 ```